 A third party payor addendum is essentially a contract signed by the third party (aka anyone paying who is not the client) that puts legal conditions on their payment and involvement with the client’s original agreement.
 The contract of the primary client does not change but instead adds another document to include the new payor.
 For example, if the parent of the bride pays the retainer for your services, they will need to sign a third party payor addendum stating that they agree to pay the fees but are not considered a new client added to the original contract unless stated otherwise.

 It is important to note that the third party payor addendum is a SEPARATE document from the client’s original contract and should be treated as such.
-The addendum can make references to the original contract and can include some information from it, but the original contract should not be sent to the third party.
-They are two separate documents and the confidentiality of the original contract should stay with the clients, and not be given to the third party.
-The addendum is shared and signed by the third party payor and you as the business owner but the privacy of the original contract needs to stay intact with the parties that specifically signed it.
+The addendum can make references to the original contract and can include some information from it—such as the payment terms that the third party is agreeing to, but the original contract is usually not be sent to the third party.
+Due to the confidentiality of the original contract, it is best practice to only have the clients have access to the entire original agreement.
+The addendum is then shared with all parties (the clients, the third party payor, and you as the business owner), but is only signed by the third party payor.
+An exception to this is if your clients do not care about the confidentiality of the original agreement.
+Then, you can send that contract and the third party payor addendum to everyone involved.
+Just make sure ONLY the clients sign the original contract and ONLY the third party payor signs the addendum.

 How Do You Send These Documents, Legally?